LDAP/AD Realm

 Group Settings

-- After you enter the LDAP settings, you must also add the Group settings.
+- After configuring the LDAP settings, you must provide the Group settings to integrate collection-based security with LDAP for search results.

 - You can create multiple groups for the same Organizational Unit (OU).

-- The permissions and users for a group are taken based on the Search Base you provide.
-Because of this, the Search Base is an important value when creating Security User Groups.
+- The permissions and users for a group are retrieved based on the search base provided, making it a critical parameter when creating a Security User Group.

 Group Naming

-- LDAP security groups can be named using Microsoft’s naming rules, and they may include special characters.
+- LDAP security groups can be named following Microsoft’s naming conventions, which allow the use of special characters.

-- According to the Microsoft documentation, the LDAP distinguished name is globally unique.
-For example, the distinguished name of a computer named mycomputer in the MyOrganizationalUnit organizational unit in the microsoft.com domain is CN=mycomputer, OU=MyOrganizationalUnit, DC=microsoft, DC=com.
+- As noted in Microsoft’s documentation, an LDAP distinguished name is globally unique.
+For example, the distinguished name for a computer named mycomputer in the MyOrganizationalUnit organizational unit within the microsoft.com domain is: CN=mycomputer, OU=MyOrganizationalUnit, DC=microsoft, DC=com.

 Priority